 Spousal support is considered by the court in cases of divorce and legal separation.
 Several factors contribute to the decision of ordering spousal support.
 The criteria include, but are not limited to:

 Another common form of financial support in divorce and legal separations is child support.
 Child support is the mandated payment from one spouse to another for the financial support of their shared child or children.
 Child support, like spousal support, is mandated by the court system and is typically a set payment amount disbursed at regular intervals, typically monthly.
 Child support is different, however, as it needs to have a custody agreement in place before the need for child support can be determined.

 Child custody agreements can get messy, and there are often strong emotions involved.
 Placer County divorce attorneys have plenty of experience with child custody agreements, as well as the issue of child support.
 Having a good divorce lawyer can help you maintain custody of your child and help you navigate the court system regarding child support and how it works.
 Child support payments, like spousal support payments, can be withdrawn from the paying spouse’s paycheck as long as their employment is properly recorded with the courts.
 If there are any issues with payments not being made, the proper recourse is to contact the courts and have them help retrieve the money owed.

 Spousal support is an essential part of divorce proceedings, especially when there isn’t a settlement agreement in place.
 It exists to protect people from being financially ruined by divorce.
 In cases where there are settlement agreements in place, often reached in mediation with divorce attorneys, you have more control over what happens between you and your former spouse.
 If a settlement agreement cannot be reached, the court is obligated to make sure a fair and just separation agreement is reached.
-The Placer County spousal support attorneys at Ewing Law Group are ready to face any challenges head-on.
+The Placer County spousal support attorneys at Ewing Law Group, PC are ready to face any challenges head-on.
 Contact us today to get started.